Aircraft in fiction: Mikoyan-Gurevich MiG-15

-A flyable MiG-15 is to appear in the 2022 Korean War drama film Devotion.
+A flyable Mikoyan-Gurevich MiG-15 appears in the 2022 Korean War drama film Devotion.

 Mikoyan-Gurevich MiG-21

-The Indian (Hindi) films Silsila (1981), Border and Rang De Basanti (2006) depicted the Mikoyan-Gurevich MiG-21.
+The Bollywood films Silsila (1981), Border (1997) and Rang De Basanti (2006) depicted the Mikoyan-Gurevich MiG-21.
+Prior to its retirement with the Indian Air Force, it appeared in 2025 film Peace and War.

 Mikoyan MiG-29

 The Mikoyan MiG-29 is the alternate form of the figure Dreadwing as well as its redecos Overcast and Fearswoop from the 2007 and 2009 Transformers film toy lines.

+The MiG-29 also appears as Big Jet, the main antagonist in the children's show Little Einsteins.

 Mil Mi-8/-17

 A Mil Mi-17 is used in the 2001 film Behind Enemy Lines as a NATO combat search and rescue (CSAR) helicopter that makes an attempt to rescue a downed airman.

 At the beginning of the 2002 film Die Another Day, a Mil Mi-8T is commandeered by James Bond, to infiltrate the antagonists' base.

 The aircraft also appeared in the 2006 film Blood Diamond, directed by Edward Zwick; it was used by the protagonist to reach a refugee camp.

-An Mil Mi-8 helicopter appears in a major sequence in the 2019 Netflix film Triple Frontier directed by J C Chandor and starring Ben Affleck.
+A Mil Mi-8 helicopter appears in a major sequence in the 2019 Netflix film Triple Frontier directed by J C Chandor and starring Ben Affleck.
+It is portrayed as an insufficient, shabby old helicopter, and the only thing that the protagonists could get their hands on in short notice, despite the Mi-8's rarity in the west and notable reliability.

 Mi-8s appear in the 2019 HBO mini-series Chernobyl.
 Mi-8s were among the Soviet helicopters used to firefight and monitor the exploded reactor in 1986.
 In the series, helicopters are seen dropping sand-bags onto the fire and one helicopter is destroyed in a crash.
 The series portrays the incident as taking place shortly after the initial explosion at the reactor but in reality, the crash occurred some weeks later.